structurizr/structurizr.github.io/dsl/71-language.md

 ## relationship

+Uni-directional relationships can be defined between two elements:

-`->` is used to define a uni-directional relationship between two elements.
+- `->` is a basic relationship.
+- `--https->` is a relationship based upon an archetype - see [Relationship achetypes](/dsl/archetypes#relationship-archetypes) for details.

 There are two ways to define relationships.
-The first is explicitly, where you explicitly use a source identifier:
+The first is where you explicitly use a source identifier:

 ```
 <identifier> -> <identifier> [description] [technology] [tags] {